Jason Lee: Acting

-In 2005, Lee was offered the lead role in My Name Is Earl.
+In 2005, Lee was offered the lead role in the television series My Name Is Earl.
 According to interviews on the first-season DVD, he passed on the series twice before finally agreeing to read for the pilot.
-In the series, he stars as Earl Hickey.
+In the series he stars as Earl Hickey.
 Lee received two Golden Globe nominations for Best Performance by an Actor in a Television Series – Musical or Comedy in 2006 and 2007, as well as a nomination for the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series in 2006.
-NBC cancelled My Name is Earl after four seasons.
+NBC cancelled My Name Is Earl after four seasons.

 On June 22, 2010, Memphis Beat premiered.
-In the series, Lee starred with Alfre Woodard and portrayed Dwight Hendricks.
+Lee stars alongside Alfre Woodard and portrays Dwight Hendricks.
 In October 2011, it was announced the series was not renewed for a third season.
 He guest-starred in 2010 and 2013 episodes of Raising Hope, created by My Name is Earl creator and producer Greg Garcia.

 As of December 2011, Lee appeared in Up All Night, but after its second season, it was officially cancelled on May 9, 2013.
-In June 2013, The Road Chip, a fourth installment of the Alvin and the Chipmunks franchise, was announced by 20th Century Fox; its release date was December 18, 2015.
+In June 2013, Alvin and the Chipmunks: The Road Chip (2015), a fourth and final film in the Alvin and the Chipmunks franchise, was announced by 20th Century Fox; its release date was December 18, 2015.

 Lee is in the Amazon Studios 49-minute pilot of Cocked, where he plays the character of Grady Paxson, one of three men who run a family company, manufacturing guns.
 The show premiered on January 15, 2015, and also stars Brian Dennehy, Diora Baird, Dreama Walker, and Sam Trammell.
 On January 25, 2015, The Hallmark Channel premiered Away & Back, a Hallmark Hall of Fame film starring Lee, Maggie Elizabeth Jones and Minka Kelly.

 Photography

-Lee began shooting photos regularly in the early 2000s, and became interested in instant photography.
+Lee began taking photos regularly in the early 2000s, and became interested in instant photography.
 He released his first photo book through Refueled Magazine.
 It consists of "184 pages of Polaroid & Fuji Instant Film photographs from 2006-2016", printed in an edition of 500 copies.
-In 2018 he published, A Plain View, a photo book consisting of color 4×5 photographs from his exploration of rural and urban America.
+In 2018 he published A Plain View, a photo book consisting of color 4×5 photographs from his exploration of rural and urban America.
 From June to December 2019, his photographs of Oklahoma were exhibited in exhibit OK: Jason Lee Photographs in Philbrook Museum of Art.
 These works are scheduled to be released as the book OK in 2022.
 In December 2020, British publishing house Stanley/Barker released In the Gold Dust Rush, consisting of black and white photographs of rural America.
 In 2021, Lee released Galveston, commissioned by the Galveston Historical Foundation.
 He is inspired by work of New Topographics movement, notably by Henry Wessell.
 He photographs on film.
+Lee owns a photography shop in Los Angeles called Eagle Rock Camera.